 Please note: Transferring summer course credit completed at another institution toward the required credit hours for the OOMPH degree is not permitted.

-Students who have graduated from UC Berkeley’s undergraduate Public Health program may have the option of either waiving a required Breadth or Core course that they have taken as an undergraduate or taking an Exemption Exam in the case of Epidemiology (W250) and Biostatistics (W142).
+Students who have graduated from UC Berkeley’s undergraduate Public Health program may have the option of either waiving a required Breadth or Core course that they have taken as an undergraduate.
 While this will not reduce the number of required units needed for the MPH degree, students may have the option of taking advanced courses or other electives.
 If you graduated from UC Berkeley’s undergraduate Public Health program, please contact your Academic Advisor to discuss options.

-The Academic Progress Report (APR) is a online tool available in CalCentral to help graduate students track their progress of their Graduate division and program requirements.
+The Academic Progress Report (APR) is an online tool available in CalCentral to help graduate students track their progress and program requirements.

 The following link includes images and steps to instruct graduate students on how to view an Academic Progress Report in CalCentral: https://sis.berkeley.edu/sites/default/files/how_graduate_students_view_an_apr.pdf

-Please note: If you have questions about the APR requirements, or status of your degree progress, please see your department advisor immediately.
+Please note: If you have questions about the APR requirements, or status of your degree progress, please see your Program Manager.

 Refer to the graduate division page : http://grad.berkeley.edu/policy/coursework-grading-probation-and-dismissal-policy/#e15-academic-standing